 Bankrate conducted extensive research on the largest car insurance companies in Pennsylvania by market share and determined that Geico and Erie offer some of the best coverage.
 Nationwide, Progressive and Allstate also make our list of the best car insurance in Pennsylvania.

-The average cost of car insurance in Pennsylvania is $1,476 per year, according to Bankrate’s 2021 study of quoted annual premiums.
-To find the best car insurance in Pennsylvania, Bankrate analyzed 2021 average annual premiums, obtained from Quadrant Information Services.
-Our editorial team also reviewed third-party rankings, available coverages, discount offerings and customer service scores.
+The average cost of full coverage car insurance in Pennsylvania is $1,476 per year, according to Bankrate’s 2021 study of quoted annual premiums.
+To find the best car insurance in Pennsylvania, Bankrate analyzed 2022 average annual premiums, obtained from Quadrant Information Services.
+Our editorial team also reviewed third-party rankings, available coverage, discount offerings and customer service scores.

 Best car insurance companies in Pennsylvania

 If you are shopping for the best auto insurance in Pennsylvania, you may benefit from obtaining quotes from Geico, Erie, Nationwide, Progressive and Allstate.
 The best auto insurance companies in Pennsylvania were chosen based on a number of factors, including average premiums, J.D.
-Power scores and available coverages.
-Our research has determined the following five carriers may offer the best auto insurance in Pennsylvania:
+Power scores and available coverage options.
+Our research has determined the following five carriers offer some of the best auto insurance in Pennsylvania:

 Learn more: Geico Insurance review

 Erie has the highest customer satisfaction rating of all the carriers on the list.
-Top-notch customer service is paired with low rates — Erie Insurance is the third-cheapest carrier based on Bankrate’s quote data.
-Drivers can choose from a number of optional coverages to expand their vehicle-related protection, such as new and better car replacement coverage, first accident forgiveness and pet insurance if a pet is injured in a crash.
+Top-notch customer service is paired with low rates — Erie Insurance is the third-cheapest carrier in Pennsylvania based on Bankrate’s quote data.
+Drivers can choose from a number of optional endorsements to expand their vehicle-related protection, such as new and better car replacement coverage, first accident forgiveness and pet coverage if a pet is injured in an accident.
 Erie does not have an online claim reporting tool though, so it may not be the right fit if you are looking for a company with online tools.

 Learn more: Erie Insurance review